harsh3dev/taskflow-harsh-pandey/README.md

 ---

-## 7. What's Missing & What I'd Do With More Time
+## 7. What I'd do with more time

 **Testing**
-- Integration tests against a real Postgres instance for the full CRUD lifecycle
+- Integration tests against a real Postgres instance for the full CRUD lifecycle — the kind that would have caught the auth edge cases I had to think through manually
-- Authorization matrix tests: owner vs. creator vs. assignee vs. unrelated user for every mutation
+- An authorization matrix test: owner vs. creator vs. assignee vs. unrelated user for every mutation
 - Frontend component tests with Testing Library

 **Production hardening**
-- Liveness/readiness split on `/health` — readiness should ping the DB
+- Split `/health` into liveness and readiness — readiness should actually ping the DB before reporting healthy
-- Key rotation path for JWT signing keys (the infrastructure is present; UI and tooling are not)
+- A key rotation path for JWT signing keys (the infrastructure is there; the tooling and UI aren't)
 - Rate limiting on auth endpoints

-**Features**
+**Features I wanted to add**
-- Real-time task updates via SSE — the backend request-ID plumbing and structured logging make it straightforward to wire up
+- Real-time task updates via SSE — the structured logging and request-ID plumbing are already in place; it's mostly wiring
-- Pagination controls in the frontend (the API already returns `pagination` metadata)
+- Pagination controls in the frontend (the API already returns the metadata; the UI just ignores it)
-- Project stats chart — a stacked bar showing done/in_progress/todo trends over time
+- A project stats chart — stacked bar, done/in_progress/todo over time

-**DevEx**
+**Developer experience**
-- `make` targets for common tasks (build, test, migrate, seed)
+- `make` targets for the common operations (build, test, migrate, seed)
-- Pre-commit hook to run `go vet` and `tsc --noEmit` before every commit
+- A pre-commit hook to run `go vet` and `tsc --noEmit` before every push